ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-In a Markov Decision Process the agent is the **learner and decision maker**.
-By interacting with the environment, an agent learns to improve it's policy (rules to select actions).  **The World Models agent has three components.**
+## The three components

+The World Models agent has three components.

-The first component is **vision**.
-The vision component compresses a high dimensional observation of the environment $x$ to a latent space $z$.
+**The first component is vision**.
+The vision component compresses the high dimensional environment observation $x$ to a latent space $z$.
 This low dimensional representation is used as one of the two inputs to the controller.

-The second component is **memory**.
+**The second component is memory**.
 The memory component predicts the next latent state $z'$ from the current latent state $z$.
 The agent never uses the predicted next latent state $z'$ (which represents only one step in the future) but instead the hidden state $h$ is used to predict $z'$.
 The low dimensional hidden state is the second input to the controller.

-The third component is the **controller**.
+**The third component is the controller**.
 The controller is a linear function that takes the vision latent state $z$ and the hidden state $h$ and maps to an action.
 The controller parameters are found using an evolutionary algorithm.

-It is curious that our agent never uses the final output of either the vision or the memory in the controller.
-For both components the agent make use of **internal representations** (of space or time respectively) to make decisions with.
+It is curious that our agent never uses the final output of either the vision or the memory in the controller.  **For both the vision and memory the controller makes use of their internal representations**, rather than the final output of the model.

-Note also that the vision and memory are **unsupervised**.
+Both the vision & memory components are trained without access to rewards - they learn only from the observations and actions.
+Rewards are only used to learn parameters of the controller.

+This means that the vision and memory components are not concurrently learning both representations of the environment and doing credit assignment.
+It also means that the vision & memory might learn features of the environment that are not useful for control.

 # Vision

+> It's not what you look at that matters, it's what you see - Henry David Thoreau

 <center>
 	<img src="/assets/world-models/vae.png">